FEniCS/dolfinx/demo/pde/navier-stokes/python/documentation.rst

         # Update pressure boundary condition
         p_in.t = t

-We use the :py:class:`Progress` class to display a progress bar during the computation.
+We use the :py:class:`Progress <dolfin.cpp.Progress>` class to display a progress bar during the computation.
 We also remember to update the current time for the time-dependent pressure boundary value.

 For each of the three steps of Chorin's method, we assemble the right-hand side, apply boundary conditions and solve a linear